Understanding Your Water Report

 Instead of having higher levels of calcium and magnesium, soft water tends to have higher concentrations of sodium, or salt.
 Sodium salts (e.g. sodium chloride) are found in virtually all food (the main source of daily exposure) and drinking water.
 Although concentrations of sodium in potable water are typically less than 20 mg/l, they can greatly exceed this in some countries.
 It should be noted that some water softeners can add significantly to the sodium content of drinking water.

-Sulphate can be present in water due to man-made and natural processes, but it is often added during the water treatment processing as aluminium sulphate.
+Sulphate can be present in water due to man-made and natural processes, but it is often added during water treatment processing as aluminium sulphate.
 Sulphate increases the conductivity of water and so enhances corrosion processes which can then lead to a higher concentration of metals in the water.
 High levels of sulphate affect the taste of the water.
 The European Union Drinking Water Directive (1998) states a guideline maximum value of 250 mg/l.

 Hardness as CaCO3 is the concentration of calcium and magnesium ions expressed as equivalents of calcium carbonate.
 This is considered the best way of measuring hardness in water.
 Measurements are in mg/l.

-Although levels of zinc in surface water and groundwater normally do not exceed 0.01 and 0.05 mg/l, respectively, concentrations in tap water can be much higher as a result of dissolution of zinc from pipes.
+Although levels of zinc in surface water and groundwater normally do not exceed 0.01 and 0.05 mg/l, respectively, concentrations in tap water can be much higher as a result of the dissolution of zinc from pipes.
 Concentrations of zinc are likely to be greatest in water that sits in the plumbing system for extended periods of time.
 If zinc is elevated, letting the water run for 1-2 minutes prior to use should significantly reduce concentrations.
 Concentrations greater than 3 mg/l can be detrimental to the appearance of the water, with a greasy surface film developing and an unpleasant metallic or astringent taste.
 Water containing more than 5 mg/l may also have a chalky appearance.